Hollywood Bowl: Band shells

 Frank Lloyd Wright, Jr. (commonly known as Lloyd Wright) designed the second and third band shells.
-The original 1926 shell, designed by the Allied Architects group, was considered unacceptable both visually and acoustically.
-Wright's 1927 shell had a pyramidal shape and a design reminiscent of southwest American Indian architecture.
+The original 1926 shell, designed by the Allied Architects Association, was considered unacceptable both visually and acoustically.
+Wright's 1927 shell had a pyramidal shape and a design reminiscent of southwest Indigenous architecture.
 Its acoustics generally were regarded as the best of any shell in Bowl history.
 But its appearance was considered too avant-garde, or even ugly, and it was demolished at the end of the season.
 His 1928 wooden shell had the now-familiar concentric ring motif, covered a 120-degree arc, and was designed to be easily dismantled.
 Unfortunately it was neglected and ruined by water damage.

 For the 1929 season, the Allied Architects built the shell that stood until 2003, using a transite skin over a metal frame.
 Its acoustics, though not nearly as good as those of the Lloyd Wright shells, were deemed satisfactory at first, and its clean lines and white, semicircular arches were copied for music shells elsewhere.
 As the acoustics deteriorated, various measures were used to mitigate the problems, starting in the 1970s with an inner shell made from large cardboard tubes, which were replaced in the early 1980s by large fiberglass spheres (both designed by Frank Gehry) that remained until 2003.

 These dampened the unfavorable acoustics, but required massive use of electronic amplification to reach the full audience, particularly since the background noise level had risen sharply since the 1920s.
 The appearance underwent other visual changes as well, including the addition of a broad outer arch (forming a proscenium) where it had once had only a narrow rim, and a reflecting pool in front of the stage that lasted from 1953 till 1972.
 Sculptor George Stanley, designer of the Oscar statuette, designed the Muse Fountain which has stood outside the Hollywood Bowl's main entrance since 1940.

 Shortly after the end of the 2003 summer season, the 1929 shell was replaced with a new, somewhat larger, acoustically improved shell, which had its debut in the 2004 summer season.
 Preservationists fiercely opposed the demolition for many years, citing the shell's storied history.
 However, even when it was built, the 1929 shell was (at least acoustically) only the third-best shell in the Bowl's history, behind its two immediate predecessors.
 By the late 1970s, the Hollywood Bowl became an acoustic liability because of continued hardening of its transite skin.
 The new shell incorporates design elements of not only the 1929 shell, but of both the Lloyd Wright shells.
 During the 2004 summer season, the sound steadily improved, as engineers learned to work with its live acoustics.